 Since MOPIA's inception in 1993, MOPIA has been working proactively with representatives from both provincial and federal governments and our stakeholders to ensure our Regulation is current and relevant.
-MOPIA continues to keep engaged and attune to various regulatory strategies and new technologies in other locations, including outside North America
+MOPIA continues to keep engaged and atune to various regulatory strategies and new technologies in other locations, including outside North America.

-Stakeholder comments are always encouraged to ensure a fair and level playing field for those affected by the regulatory framework.
-MOPIA has been hosting outreach and program awareness sessions across Manitoba.
-These events have assisted us to directly understand each region's unique needs and help consolidate ideas for potential (future) regulatory amendment recommendations.
+Stakeholder comments are always encouraged on ways to ensure a fair and level playing field for those affected by the regulatory framework.
+Each Spring since 2008, MOPIA has been hosting outreach and program awareness sessions across Manitoba.
+These events have assisted us to directly understand each regions unique needs and help consolidate ideas for potential (future) regulatory amendment recommendations.

-Outreach sessions are held typically on an annual basis during the spring and summer.
-Watch MOPIA's website for details.
+Outreach sessions are held on an annual basis during May - September.
+Watch our website for details at www.mopia.ca